jsam/rpcnet/TESTING.md

 ### Coverage Requirements

 CI enforces:
-- Minimum 95% line coverage
+- **Minimum 90% line coverage** (blocks PRs if below threshold)
 - All tests must pass
 - No clippy warnings
 - Proper code formatting
+- Coverage gap analysis and reporting

+The CI will:
+- Generate coverage reports on every PR
+- Block merge if coverage drops below 90%
+- Post coverage status as PR comment
+- Upload reports to Codecov for tracking

 ## Troubleshooting